davidkhala/As-Architect/concepts/tech/hadr/README.md

 Given most database have native backup support.
 Why we still need dump
 - The backup is managed in cloud without accessibility and flexibility to customize backup lifecycle.

+# Failover
+# Switchover
+Similar to failover, except that it requires human intervention.

 # Ref
 [DR, FT and HA](https://www.lunavi.com/blog/high-availability-vs-fault-tolerance-vs-disaster-recovery)